 Magnetic media/electronic filers.
 You may request an automatic waiver from filing combat zone Forms 5498 by submitting Form 8508, Request for Waiver From Filing Information Returns on Magnetic Media.
 Once you have received the waiver, you may report all Forms 5498 for combat zone participants on paper.
-Alternatively, you may report contributions made by the normal contribution due date magnetically or electronically and report the contributions made after the normal contribution due date on paper.
-You may also report prior year contributions by combat zone participants on a corrected Form 5498 magnetically or electronically.
+Alternatively, you may report contributions made by the normal contribution due date magnetically or electronically and report the contributions made after the normal contributions by combat zone participants on a corrected Form 5498 magnetically or electronically.